Step 5: Security and Compliance Considerations

 Windows Defender Application Control in Windows 10 operates off an approved allow and deny list of applications that Microsoft has checked for safety and all that is managed by endpoint protection policies using Microsoft Intune.

-Windows Defender Advanced Threat Protection is a unified platform for preventative protection, post-breach detection, automated investigation, and response.
+Microsoft Defender Advanced Threat Protection is a unified platform for preventative protection, post-breach detection, automated investigation, and response.
 It protects endpoints from cyber threats; detects advanced attacks and data breaches, automates security incidents and improves security posture.

 Exploit Guard helps reduce the attack surface for running applications by preventing malware from getting into Windows and blocking untrusted processes from accessing protected folders.